rui-r-duan/courses/pl/README_ex1.txt

 Bubble Sort in Oz is from
 http://rosettacode.org/wiki/Sorting_algorithms/Bubble_sort .

-* I learned the usage of the output argument.
+* I learned the usage of the output argument from that program.

 * Main difficulty in Pure functional Bubble Sort:
 How to do multiple outputs in a function or procedure?
+Now I know how to do this.

-Bubble Sort in Common Lisp is done by myself.
+Bubble Sort in Common Lisp was done by myself.